tendermint/tendermint/docs/rfc/rfc-011-delete-gas.md

 would be a protocol buffer message whose contents were entirely opaque to Tendermint.
 The application would be responsible for marshalling and unmarshalling whatever data it stored in this field.
 During `PrepareProposal`, the application would be passed this metadata along with the transaction, allowing the application to use it to perform any necessary filtering.

+If either of these proposed metadata handling techniques are selected, it's likely useful to enable applications to gossip metadata along with the transaction it is gossiping.
+This could easily take the form of an opaque proto message that is gossiped along with the transaction.

 ## References